-Parenting isn’t an easy task but parenting a strong willed child can be very challenging.
-It may seem to be a battle getting your children to do what you have asked, no matter how simple the request.
-Strong willed children are independent and stubborn, they want to do what they want and when they want to.
+Parenting isn’t an easy task but parenting a strong-willed child can be very challenging.
+It may seem to be a battle getting your children to do what you have asked, no matter how simple the request is.
+Strong-willed children are independent and stubborn, they want to do what they want and when they want to.
 The good news is that there is hope.
-The book “Parenting the Strong-Willed Child” gives you a 5 week program with clear steps to improve your parenting skills and practical tools to better manage your child’s (and your) behavior.
+The book “Parenting the Strong-Willed Child” gives you a 5-week program with clear steps to improve your parenting skills and practical tools to better manage your child’s (and your) behavior.

 Where Do Things Go Wrong?